YairHalberstadt/fluentlang/README.md

 Currently it is very much a work in progress.

+## Try It Out!!

+Try out the WebIde at https://yairhalberstadt.github.io/fluentlang.io/ It's currently in progress, so let me know what you think!

 ## Building

 Command Line: Make sure dotnet core 3.1 is installed.
 Run `dotnet build` to build, and `dotnet test` to run tests.